Water and your body - info for kids

 - Tap water in cities and towns in countries like Australia is safe, but water from rainwater tanks will have germs in it.

 - Chemicals like chlorine may be added to the water to kill the germs.
 The amount of chlorine in water will not harm you, but it may make the water smell different.

-- Tap water in many countries now has fluoride added to it.
+- Tap water in many countries has fluoride added to it.
 Fluoride helps prevent tooth decay.
-The amount of fluoride added to the water supply does not cause any problems, but if you swallow a lot of toothpaste which also has fluoride in it there can be some problems (spit your toothpaste out after you've cleaned your teeth!!).
+The amount of fluoride added to the water supply does not cause any problems, but if you swallow a lot of toothpaste which also has fluoride in it may cause stains on your teeth (spit your toothpaste out after you've cleaned your teeth!!).

 - A lot of people have started to drink spring water, which has different minerals in it.
 The water can taste different from tap water so some people like it more.
 Spring water should be tested before it is sold to make sure there are no germs that could make people ill.

 Spring water is very expensive to buy in bottles, but if you are travelling to other countries where the water may not be clean, it is a good idea to use bottled water or boil the tap or well water very carefully.
 You don't want to get sick while you're on holiday, do you?